Language-Research-Technology/ldac-profile/README.md

 This repository is for hosting the [RO-Crate Metadata Profile for Language Data Commons](https://w3id.org/ldac/profile).

-This profile can also be updated using the Makefile to generate `profile/profile.md`.
+This profile can also be updated using the Makefile which generates `profile/profile.md`.

 <br>